HassanRezaee/HassanRezaee.github.io/About Me.md

+---
+layout: default
+title: About Me
+permalink: /about/
+---

 # 👋 Hi, I’m Hassan Rezaee

 - 👀 I’m a Data Scientist with expertise in AI, statistical modeling, and deep learning.